M-o-a-T/moat/HACKING.md

 To work with code in this repository (and its subrepos), use the `./mt` script instead of the `moat` command that might be installed somewhere.
-This script finds all local submodules and adds them to Python's module path, thereby allowng for seamless local work.
+This script finds all local submodules and adds them to Python's module path, thereby allowing for seamless local work.

 The `src` submodule contains some useful commands to keep the whole submodule structure in sync.
 The most-used command is `moat src build -c`.